Livingston County, Illinois

 Livingston County is a county located in the U.S. state of Illinois.
 According to the 2020 census, it has a population of 35,815.
 Its county seat is Pontiac.
-Livingston County comprises the Pontiac, IL Micropolitan Statistical Area, which is combined with the Bloomington–Normal metropolitan statistical area as the Bloomington-Pontiac, IL Combined Statistical Area in upper portion of Central Illinois.
+Livingston County comprises the Pontiac, IL Micropolitan Statistical Area, which is combined with the Bloomington–Normal metropolitan statistical area as the Bloomington-Pontiac, IL Combined Statistical Area in the upper portion of Central Illinois.

 History

 On October 27, 1830, Valentine Darnell and his wife Rachel became the first white settlers of Livingston County.
 Livingston was established on February 27, 1837.
 It was formed from parts of McLean, LaSalle, and Iroquois counties, and named after Edward Livingston, a prominent politician who was mayor of New York City and represented New York in the United States House of Representatives and Louisiana in both houses of Congress.
 He later served as Andrew Jackson's Secretary of State and as Minister to France.
 Although he had no connections to Illinois, the General Assembly found him accomplished enough to name a county after him.